 “Thanks so much for everything this week.
 The creative strings workshop was incredible, all of the sessions were brilliant, the teachers inspiring, and I absolutely think you accomplished your goal of changing all of our musical lives!
 I can’t wait for the next one …and just so you know, I’ve already got my eye on several fellow string players I want to try to bring with me next year!”

 “Christian, I wanted to thank you so much for the experience that Joanna and I had at the Creative Strings Workshop.
 It was truly one of the most invigorating and inspiring weeks we’ve had with music.
 While I’ve always wanted to make a go of it in music, it wasn’t until I finished the week in Columbus that I really felt like I could, and for that I’m really grateful.
-Joanna feels very much the same way.
-I will be in touch about coming to study with you in New York at some point, hopefully sooner, rather than later.
 Thanks again, we can’t wait until the next CSW.”

 “Dude, I had an awesome time at your camp.
 I can’t wait till next year!”